 After each new round of layoffs, Green's proteges would dump the vacant beats on their remaining reporters.
 Then use the threat of negative performance reviews to pressure us into working overtime for free.

 Talking to his proteges at The Register about business is like talking to the developmentally disabled.
 They weren't hired in recognition of their journalism props and business knowledge.
-They were hired because their modest resumes make them ethically malleable.
+They were hired because their modest resumes made them ethically malleable.

-Hicks' favorite line when I complained about his habitual violations of federal wage and hour law: "sometimes you just have to let a good man go."
+Hicks' favorite line when I complained about his habitual violations of federal wage and hour law: "Sometimes you just have to let a good man go."